delton137/delton137.github.io/_posts/2020-01-23-git-central-repository-workflow.md

 ## What to do if your work falls behind others

-It’s possible that when you use `git push` it will return an error because other have made changes to the remote repository, so your version is behind.
+It’s possible that when you use `git push` it will return an error because others have made changes to the remote repository, so your version is behind.
 You can fix this by running

 `git pull --rebase origin master`